How It Works

 03

-From the first plug-in, your inventory enters the auction.
-The VideoEV exchange manages all demand — you never negotiate with advertisers, review creative, or run ad ops.
-We handle the full media layer.
+Once stations are live, every eligible session enters the VideoEV auction.
+When a session does not clear a paid tier, House / Backfill fills the screen.
+VideoEV manages all demand, you never negotiate with advertisers, review creative, or run ad ops.
 Your team does nothing differently.
-The screens just earn.

 04